 Portugal Digital Nomad Visa

 Remote workers will either be able to apply for a temporary stay visa for up to one year or a residency permit that can then be renewed for up to five years.
-In order to apply, you will need to visit the Portuguese Consulate in your home country, or at SEF(Serviço de Estrangeiros e Fronteiras), Portugal’s Immigration and Border Service.
+In order to apply, you will need to visit the Portuguese Consulate in your home country, or at AIMA, which replaced SEF (Serviço de Estrangeiros e Fronteiras) as Portugal’s Immigration and Border Service.
 You will be required to provide proof of income for the previous three months, tax residency documents, and a contract of employment.
 If you are self-employed, you will need to demonstrate proof of this.

 As a remote worker, while shifting your residency to Portugal, you may need to complete some paperwork.
 After moving your tax residency to Portugal, you can benefit from the advantages of the NHR (Non-Habitual Residence) program.
 This visa scheme allows some tax exemptions and great tax returns for foreign income for a duration of ten years.
 Many people choose this program to receive significant tax benefits on the same income.